andersrorvikknowit/dabs-with-python-ws/README.md

 ## Exercise 9

+Create a branch.
+Call it feat/working_with_bundles

+## Exercise 10

 Retyping the same commands all the time is tedious, and error-prone.
 We use Makefile targets to help us.
-Try doing a deploy of bundle1 with make / Makefile
+Try doing a deploy of bundle1 with the following command. make is the program that invokes targets in a Makefile.

 ```shell
 make deploy BUNDLE=bundle1 PROFILE=<your_profile_name>